 The DJI response made things worse.
 The company initially claimed fixes had been implemented before Azdoufal publicly demonstrated the vulnerability.
 He later identified remaining unpatched vulnerabilities, including a PIN bypass affecting camera feeds.
 Claiming a fix before it's verified is exactly the wrong response to a responsible disclosure.

 The broader lesson here is structural.
 The IoT industry has grown faster than its security practices.
 Manufacturers compete fiercely on features and price, and security engineering is expensive.
 The incentive structure doesn't reward getting security right - it rewards shipping products quickly.
-The consumer buying a DJI robot vacuum isn't buying a "secure connected device."
-They're buying a vacuum that they can control with their phone.
+The consumer buying a DJI robot vacuum isn't buying a They're buying a vacuum that they can control with their phone.